 Once considered just a potent source of vitamin A, beta carotene has gained prominence as a disease-fighting substance.
 Today, experts think that beta carotene, along with the related nutrients called carotenoids may protect against heart disease and cancer.

-Beta-carotene is part of a larger team of nutrients known as carotenoids, which are the yellow-orange pigments found in fruits and vegetables.
-Because the body converts it to vitamin A, beta-carotene is sometimes called provitamin A. However, beta-carotene provides many additional benefits besides supplying the body with that vitamin.
+Beta carotene is part of a larger team of nutrients known as carotenoids.
+These are the yellow-orange pigments found in fruits and vegetables.
+The body converts it to vitamin A. For this reason, beta-carotene is sometimes called provitamin A. However, beta-carotene provides many additional benefits besides supplying the body with vitamin A.

 What Does It Do

-An immune system booster and powerful antioxidant, beta-carotene neutralizes the free radicals that can damage cells and promote disease.
-By acting directly on cells, it combats and may even reverse some disorders.
-It appears to be most effective when combined with other carotenoids.
+It’s an immune system booster and a powerful antioxidant.
+Beta carotene neutralizes free radicals that can damage cells and promote disease.
+It acts directly on cells.
+Also, it combats and may even reverse some disorders.
+Beta Carotene appears to be most effective when combined with other carotenoids.

 - Acts as a preventive for cancer and heart disease.

 - Has cell-protecting properties that may aid in the treatment of a wide variety of ailments from Alzheimer’s to male fertility.